steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 We have had to do exactly this with problems related to library shading.

 You cannot expect a bug report to the SDK team to result in any urgent fixes.
-This is "unfortunate" – especially given the petabytes of data which must be passed through the S3A connector to and from S3 every day.
+This is "unfortunate" – especially given the petabytes of data which is passed through the S3A connector to and from S3 every day.

 [//]: # (we suspect that there is some Conway's law-structure at work here.)